-• Your in-network maximum out-of-pocket amount is \$4,000.
+• Your in-network maximum out-of-pocket amount is \$6,200.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
 The amounts you pay for copayments and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
 (The amounts you pay for Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
 In addition, amounts you pay for some services are marked with an asterisk in the Medical Benefits Chart.)
-If you have paid \$4,000 for covered Part A and Part B services from network providers.
+If you have paid \$6,200 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).